This page is only for customers with the new version of the Google Maps Platform Premium Plan, which became available in

 The Google Maps Usage Reports tool helps you track your application's usage of Google Maps Platform and its consumption of Maps APIs Credits.
-With the tool, you can view detailed daily and monthly reports on all APIs included with your Google Maps APIs Premium Plan.
+With the tool, you can view detailed daily and monthly reports on all APIs included with your Google Maps Platform Premium Plan.
 Report data is available for API requests that include either a client ID or a project ID.

 Note: The Usage Reports tool provides the same information as Google uses to determine your application's usage for billing purposes.